hp2304/Digital-Image-Processing/A20/README.md

 - Calculate covariance matrix **C (nxn) = data.T * data**.

 - Do Eigen Value Decomposition of matrix C to get **S (diagonal matrix containing Eigen values) and V (shape: nxn and its columns are Eigen vectors)** matrix.
-Columns of V(*nxn*) contains eigenvectors.

 - Select first **r** (hyperparameter and r \< n) columns of matrix V to create our transformation matrix **T** (shape *nxr*).
 Apply this matrix to normalized data matrix to get **Eigen faces**, which will form the new basis of feature space.